magenta-aps/osdatascanner/docs/dev-environment.md

 ## Setting up OS2mo-importjob

-OS2datascanner's development environment incorporates OS2mo organisational import functionality.
+OSdatascanner's development environment incorporates OS2mo organisational import functionality.
 To test functionality, it is required to clone the Git-repository.

 1. Clone the repo and start the OS2mo-project